Probing the polarized photon content of the proton in $ep$ collisions at the EIC: The unpolarized cross section

 \subsection{LO and NLO contributions}

-The process we consider is the single-inclusive production of prompt photons in electron-proton collisions, $e(l)+p(P)\to \gamma(P_\gamma)+X$ , where we have denoted the relevant four-momenta.
-In contrast to the reactions usually considered in electron-proton scattering, $X$ denotes an unobserved multi-particle final state that consists not only of the hadronic remnants of the initial proton , but also of the final-state electron.
+The process we consider is the single-inclusive production of prompt photons in electron-proton collisions, $e(l)+p(P)\to \gamma(P_\gamma)+X$, where we have denoted the relevant four-momenta.
+In contrast to the reactions usually considered in electron-proton scattering, $X$ denotes an unobserved multi-particle final state that consists not only of the hadronic remnants of the initial proton, but also of the final-state electron.
 At large c.m. energies $\sqrt{s}$ and reasonably large transverse momenta of the detected photons we may assume that collinear factorization may be used to write the cross section in terms of short-distance partonic hard-scattering cross sections and long-distance hadronic matrix elements.

 We will work to the lowest order in the QED coupling $\alpha_{\mathrm{em}}$, but will derive the cross section for the process to NLO in QCD.
 The counting of perturbative orders in the strong coupling $\alpha_s$ for the process is somewhat special, but familiar from other hadronic processes with identified photons.
 At LO, the process can proceed in two ways: (i) a photon plays the role of a parton inside the proton and participates in a QED Compton reaction; (ii) a QED electron-quark scattering process is followed by fragmentation of the quark to a photon.
 The two types of contributions are depicted in Fig.~\ref{fig:LO}.
 Both the photon PDF of the proton and the quark-to-photon fragmentation functions are of perturbative order ${\cal O}(\alpha_{\mathrm{em}}/\alpha_s)$, owing to an explicit logarithm arising in the calculation of higher-order diagrams.
 Thus, when combined with the overall factor $\alpha_{\mathrm{em}}^2$ arising from the Compton or the $eq$ scattering process, respectively, the lowest order for the process $e(l)+p(P)\to \gamma(P_\gamma)+X$ becomes $\alpha^3_{\mathrm{em}}/\alpha_s$.
 We note that the photon PDF also includes an elastic part for which the proton remains intact and that gives rise to an exclusive final state~\cite{Kniehl:1990iv,DeRujula:1998yq,Mukherjee:2003yh,Manohar:2016nzj,Manohar:2017eqh}.
 Such elastic contributions are thus included in our analysis.